 What are the interests of the Lead Manager in the Securities of the Company?
-As at the date of associates) do Company's exis Based on the ir the date of the Lead Manager Firm Offer, the a relevant inter Section 1.5 Shares % of Shares Options Lead Manager Shares 1,950,000 2.92 Nil What is the Broke r Firm Offer?
+As at the date of this Prospectus, the Lead Manager (and its associates) do not hold a relevant interest in any of the Company's existing Securities.
+Based on the information available to the Company as at the date of the Prospectus regarding the intentions of the Lead Manager (and its associates) in relation to the Broker Firm Offer, the Lead Manager (and its associates) will hold a relevant interest as follows: Section 1.5 Shares % of Shares Options Lead Manager Shares 1,950,000 2.92 Nil What is the Broke r Firm Offer?
 What is the Broker Firm Offer?
-The Broker Firr Shares to be is \$6,500,000 (be sued at a price - Section 1.1 What is the Offer Price? \$0.20 per Shar Section 1.1 How is the Broker Firm Offer structured?
+The Broker Firn Shares to be is: \$6,500,000 (be sued at a price Section 1.1 What is the Offer Price? \$0.20 per Share Э. Section 1.1 How is the Broker Firm Offer structured?
 The Broker Firm Offer is open to Australian resident investors and Institutional Investors in Australia and New Zealand who have received a firm allocation from a Broker to apply for Shares under the Prospectus.
 While the Lead Manager and the Company reserve the right to accept applications from the general public, there is no general public offer under this Prospectus.
 In addition, the Company may offer and sell Shares to Institutional Investors in the United States.
 Sections 1.1 and 1.13 Are there any secondary offers?
-The are no sec Prospectus.
-Section 1.1 What is the minimum subscription amount under the Broker Firm Offer?
+The are no sec Prospectus. er this Section 1.1 What is the minimum subscription amount under the Broker Firm Offer?
 The minimum subscription under the Broker Firm Offer is \$6,500,000 (before costs).
 Should Applications for the Minimum Subscription not be received within three months from the date of this Prospectus, the Company will either repay the Application Monies (without interest) to Applicants or issue a supplementary prospectus or replacement prospectus and allow Applicants one month to withdraw their Applications and have their Application Monies refunded to them (without interest).
 Section 1.1(b) Will the Shares be quoted?
-The Company Official List and to be under the of this Prospec "Corporate Directory" and Section 1.9 What is the purpose of the Broker Firm Offer?
-The purpose of (a) raise \$6 the Broker Firr 6,500,000 (befo Section 1.1(c) and 2.5
+The Company will apply to the ASX for its admission to the Official List and quotation of Shares on the ASX (expected to be under the code "BVR") within seven days of the date of this Prospectus.
+"Corporate Directory" and Section 1.9 What is the purpose of the Broker Firm Offer?
+The purpose of the Broker Firm Offer is to: